molmod/openmm-tutorial-msbs/setup_laptop.md

    - **Linux and WSL.**
      Open your preferred virtual terminal and enter the command alias `m`.

-1. Configure conda and install OpenMM (and other useful tools).
+1. Configure Mambaforge and install OpenMM (and other useful tools).

    In this step, you all need to enter commands in a virtual terminal, the software equivalent of terminal computers from the 70s.
    Every command you enter will be executed after you press `Enter`.